awslabs/scale-out-computing-on-aws/docs/workshops/reinvent19-MFG405/modules/07-submit-batch.md

 ### Step 1: Clone workload repo

-1. Log into the DCV remote desktop session that you established **Launch Remote Desktop Session** lab.
+1. End your SSH sessions and log back into the DCV remote desktop session that you established **Launch Remote Desktop Session** lab.

+1. Minimize the Vivado GUI and open a new terminal window.

 1. Clone the example workload from the `aws-fpga-sa-demo` Github repo into your user's home directory on the NFS file system.